jsdom/jsdom/README.md

 modules."
 Native modules are compiled at installation time so that they work precisely for your machine; that is, you don't download a contextify binary from npm, but instead build one locally after downloading the source from npm.

-For Mac and Linux users, this is usually fine.
-Their systems come preinstalled with the necessaries for compiling C++.
-For Windows users, however, things can be tricky.
-Thus, one of the most common problems with jsdom is trying to use it on Windows without the proper compilation tools installed.
-Here's what you need to compile Contextify, and thus to install jsdom, on Windows:
+Unfortunately, getting C++ compiled within npm's installation system can be tricky, especially for Windows users.
+Thus, one of the most common problems with jsdom is trying to use it without the proper compilation tools installed.
+Here's what you need to compile Contextify, and thus to install jsdom:

+### Windows

 * A recent copy of the *x86* version of [Node.js for Windows](http://nodejs.org/download/), *not* the x64 version.
 * A copy of [Visual C++ 2010 Express](http://www.microsoft.com/visualstudio/eng/downloads#d-2010-express).